 The escape to Egypt.
 2:13-23

 Matthew now recounts the flight of Joseph and his family into Egypt, the massacre of the innocents, and the return of the family to Nazareth some time later.
-In Egypt the holy family are able to take refuge from the murderous plans of Herod.
+In Egypt, the holy family is able to take refuge from the murderous plans of Herod.

 v13-14.
-In typical Old Testament style, a messenger ("angel") from the Lord sets out to guide Jesus (the remnant people of Israel, the new Moses..... the messiah) to safety.
-Egypt is the obvious choice, for it has already served as a place of refuge for the people of Israel.
+In typical Old Testament style, an angel from the Lord sets out to guide Jesus to safety.
+Egypt is the obvious choice, for it has already served as a place of refuge for the people of Israel, and Jesus, the long-promised messiah, the prophet like unto Moses, represents remnant Israel.

 v15.
 Out of Egypt will come Israel's redemption, just as in the days of the Exodus under Moses.
 The nation of Israel had its origin in Egypt and was galvanized by the events of the Exodus.
 By quoting Hosea 11:1, Matthew affirms Jesus as the true remnant of Israel, a remnant whose redemption is close at hand.
 The point Matthew is making is that the messianic age begins when Israel comes out of Egypt (Note the similar Exodus symbolism in 4:1-11).